ajitsing/ajitsing.github.io/_posts/2025-12-06-two-phase-commit-distributed-systems.md

 keywords: "two-phase commit, 2PC, distributed transactions, distributed systems, database consistency, atomic commit, transaction coordinator, prepare commit, XA transactions, saga pattern, distributed database, ACID transactions, commit protocol, database replication, microservices transactions"
 tags: [distributed-systems]
 comments: true
+faq:
+  - question: "What is two-phase commit (2PC) in distributed systems?"
+    answer: "Two-Phase Commit (2PC) is a distributed consensus protocol that ensures atomicity across multiple databases or services.
+It has two phases: Prepare (where all participants vote YES/NO) and Commit (where the coordinator makes the final decision).
+All participants must agree to commit, or the entire transaction is rolled back."
+  - question: "How does two-phase commit ensure atomicity?"
+    answer: "2PC ensures atomicity by requiring all participants to vote YES in the Prepare phase before any commit happens.
+The coordinator collects votes from all participants, and only if everyone votes YES does it send commit commands.
+If any participant votes NO or times out, the coordinator sends abort commands to all, ensuring all-or-nothing execution."
+  - question: "What are the phases of two-phase commit protocol?"
+    answer: "Two-Phase Commit has two phases: Phase 1 (Prepare) where the coordinator asks all participants to prepare and vote, and Phase 2 (Commit) where the coordinator sends commit or abort commands based on the votes.
+Participants must wait for the coordinator's decision in Phase 2, which can cause blocking if the coordinator fails."
+  - question: "What happens if a participant fails during two-phase commit?"
+    answer: "If a participant fails before voting, the coordinator times out and aborts the transaction.
+If a participant fails after voting YES, it must wait for the coordinator's decision when it recovers.
+This blocking behavior is a key limitation of 2PC - participants can be stuck waiting indefinitely if the coordinator fails."
+  - question: "What is the difference between 2PC and Saga pattern?"
+    answer: "2PC is a blocking protocol that requires all participants to commit or abort together, while Saga pattern uses compensating transactions.
+In Saga, each service commits independently, and if a later step fails, previous steps are rolled back using compensating actions.
+Saga is non-blocking but requires careful design of compensation logic."
 ---

 **Two-Phase Commit (2PC)** is one of the oldest and most fundamental protocols in distributed systems.
 But why do we need it?